01100100/blog/content/posts/kreuzungen.md

 ## What is a river?

+A river is a natural flowing watercourse that typically moves towards an ocean, sea, lake, or another river.
+It plays a vital role in the Earth's hydrological cycle and supports various ecosystems and human activities.

+When working with geospatial data, it's important to distinguish between different types of watercourses based on their scale and characteristics.
+For example, major rivers like the Amazon or the Nile are considered distinct rivers at a global scale.
+However, when zooming in to a specific region, smaller watercourses such as streams, canals, and even ditches may also be identified as rivers.

+The level of precision and detail required for identifying rivers depends on the context and purpose.
+In the case of a long-distance cycling route from London to Berlin, the focus may be on major rivers rather than smaller waterways.
+However, for a hike around a small town, even tiny streams or ditches could be of interest.

 TODO: explain what a real world river is and how its different from a stream, and how as your mental geographical model "zoom out" you don't need so much precision with the smaller waterways.
 Eg when you thinking of a route the whole way across england, you probably don't care for all the tiny streams and ditches you went over, but in contrast if you do a hike around a small town, you might be interested in each of the tiny streams you went over.